Danmarks Nationalbank

 Danmarks Nationalbank (in Danish often simply Nationalbanken) is the central bank of the Kingdom of Denmark.
 It is a non-eurozone member of the European System of Central Banks (ESCB).
 Since its establishment in 1818, the objective of the Nationalbank as an independent and credible institution is to issue the Danish currency, the krone, and ensure its stability.
 The Board of Governors holds full responsibility for the monetary policy.

-The building which houses the bank's headquarters was designed by the renowned architect Arne Jacobsen, in collaboration with Hans Dissing and Otto Weitling.
-After Jacobsen's death, his office, renamed Dissing+Weitling, has brought the construction to completion.

 Danmarks Nationalbank undertakes all functions related to the management of the Danish central-government debt.
 The division of responsibility is set out in an agreement between the Ministry of Finance of Denmark and Danmarks Nationalbank.

-Danish and Faroese banknotes were previously printed at Danmarks Nationalbank's Banknote Printing Works.
-This practice came to an end 20 December 2016, after which the printing of banknotes has been outsourced due to a reduced demand for cash, and cut in expenses of 100 million kroner until 2020.

 History

 The bank was established on 1 August 1818 by King Frederick VI of Denmark.
 The private bank was given a 90-year monopoly on currency issue, which was extended in 1907 out to 1938.
 In 1914, the National Bank became the sole banker for the Danish government.
 The bank became fully independent of the government in 1936.

+The National Bank established a network of branches in Denmark's principal cities, but phased them out in the second half of the 20th century as they were no longer needed due to evolving practices and technologies.
+The last two branches, in Aarhus and Odense, closed in 1989.

+Until 20 December 2016, Danish and Faroese banknotes were previously printed at Danmarks Nationalbank's Banknote Printing Works.
+The printing of banknotes was then outsourced due to a reduced demand for cash, and cut in expenses of 100 million kroner until 2020.

+Building

+The building which currently houses the bank's headquarters was designed in the early 1960s by the renowned architect Arne Jacobsen, in collaboration with Hans Dissing and Otto Weitling, and built between 1965 and 1978.
+After Jacobsen's death in 1971, his office, renamed Dissing+Weitling, brought the building to completion.
+The National Bank moved into the new premises in 1976.
+The Agency for Culture and Palaces listed it as national heritage in 2009.

+The new building replaced an earlier neo-Renaissance structure, inspired by the Palazzo Strozzi in Florence and designed for the National Bank by Johan Daniel Herholdt, which had been erected in 1866-1870.
+The National Bank had moved into this building in 1870 from its original premises on Slotsholmsgade, in a building (now demolished) designed in the 18th century by Caspar Frederik Harsdorff.